Gargoyles (TV series)

-Gargoyles (also known as Gargoyles: The Goliath Chronicles for season 3) is an animated television series co-produced by Walt Disney Television Animation, Walt Disney Animation Japan for its first two seasons and Nelvana Limited for its final, and originally aired from October 24, 1994, to February 15, 1997.
+Gargoyles (also known as Gargoyles: The Goliath Chronicles for season 3) is an animated television series co-produced by Walt Disney Television Animation and Buena Vista Television, Walt Disney Animation Japan for its first two seasons and Nelvana Limited for its final, and originally aired from October 24, 1994, to February 15, 1997.
 The series features a species of nocturnal creatures known as gargoyles that turn to stone during the day.
 After spending a thousand years in an enchanted petrified state, the gargoyles (who have been transported from medieval Scotland) are reawakened in modern-day New York City, and take on roles as the city's secret night-time protectors.

 Gargoyles was noted for its relatively dark tone, complex story arcs, and melodrama; character arcs were heavily employed throughout the series, as were Shakespearean themes.
 The series also received favorable comparisons to Batman: The Animated Series and X-Men: The Animated Series.
 A video game adaptation and a spin-off comic series were released in 1995.
 The show's storyline continued from 2006 to 2009 in a comic book series of the same title, produced by Slave Labor Graphics, and was again revived by Dynamite Entertainment in 2022.
-In 2023, a live-action reboot for Disney+ was announced, to be produced by Atomic Monster.
+In 2026, a potential animated revival was hinted to be in development.